 Do teachers at charter schools have to meet the same requirements as other teachers?

-Teachers of college-prepatory and core academic classes (such as English, math, science, social studies, foreign languages, and the arts) must have a teaching credential.
+Teachers of college-preparatory and core academic classes (such as English, math, science, social studies, foreign languages, and the arts) must have a teaching credential.

 How much does it cost?

 The entire program is free.
 Uniforms are provided free of charge, except the basic candidate/pledge uniform for entrance camp, which is a pair of simple plain black athletic shorts, a plain white crew neck t-shirt, white athletic socks, and black athletic shoes.
 Any family unable to provide those basic items for entrance camp is provided the items free of charge.
 All other uniform items are provided free, including rank, ribbons, accouterments, etc. Parents can choose to purchase additional uniform items if they would like to do so, but this is not required.
-All components of both the physical fitness and dress uniforms are provided free, but if a student loses or damages a uniform item, it must be replaced at their expense.
+All components of both the physical fitness and dress uniforms are provided free, but if a student loses or damages a uniform item maliciously, it must be replaced at their expense.

 Does a student have to live in the school district where the charter school is located?

-We take students from anywhere, but since this is not a residential school, they must be able to commute to/from the campus in Granada Hills, CA.
+We take students from anywhere, but since this is not a residential school, they must be able to commute to/from the campus in Sun Valley, CA.

 How are parents expected to be involved?

 We believe parents are the primary educators of their children.
 To that end, we expect them to be involved in the academic, leadership, citizenship, and athletic lives of their children.
-We ask all famlies to donate 25 hours of service to the school (35 if more than one child is at NVMI) and those hours are accomplished easily through participating in parent orientations, student-led conferences, parent trainings, social events, coming to military or academic ceremonies, etc. All such service is entirely voluntary and there is absolutely no penalty for a parent who is unable or unwilling to vlunteer.
+We invite all families to donate 25 hours of voluntary service to the school (35 if more than one child is at NVMI) and those hours are accomplished easily through participating in parent orientations, student-led conferences, parent trainings, social events, coming to military or academic ceremonies, etc. All such service is entirely voluntary and there is absolutely no penalty for a parent who is unable or unwilling to vlunteer.